telerik/xaml-docs/controls/radbuttons/features/button-extensions.md

 # Button Extensions

-Telerik suite provides build-in extensions that can change different behaviors of the button controls.
+The Telerik suite provides built-in extensions that can change different behaviors of the button controls.
 This article will go through these extensions.

-## DropDownExtensions extension class
+## DropDownExtensions

-* __HandleMouseWheelWhenOpen:__ A boolean property that gets or sets if MouseWheel event is handled while a drop-down content of DropDownButton is open.
-Setting this property to true you won't be able to scroll your page while the drop-down content is open.
-The default value is false.
+* __HandleMouseWheelWhenOpen:__ A boolean property that gets or sets if the **MouseWheel** event is handled while a drop-down content of a drop-down button is open.
+By setting this property to **true** you won't be able to scroll your page while the drop-down content is open.
+The default value is **false**.

->This property can be set on the following controls: __RadDropDownButton, RadSplitButton, RadColorPicker, RadTimeSpanPicker, RadDateTimePicker, RadBreadCrumb__
+>importantThis property can be set on the following controls: __RadDropDownButton, RadSplitButton, RadColorPicker, RadTimeSpanPicker, RadDateTimePicker, RadBreadCrumb__.

 #### __[XAML] Example 1: Set HandleMouseWheelWhenOpen attached property__
 {{region xaml-radbuttons-features-button-extensions_0}}